“I knew it had to happen, felt the tables turnin’. Got me through my darkest hour”

 Mayo versus butter on the bread – that is the question.
 I use mayo instead of butter for bread grilling.
 It has a high scorch point while creating a better crunch.
 I sprinkle finely grated pecorino on the mayo to create a crispy cheese crust.
 The combo of crisp salty cheese on the outside with creamy melted cheese inside and a clean simple tuna salad makes this a truly prime example of sandwich making.

 So what’s up with the potato chips as a topping?
 I don’t remember when I started this with tuna salad.
-Likely during those formative teen sandwich years where I developed the belief all sandwiches need a side.
+Likely during those formative teen sandwich years where I developed the belief all sandwiches needed something on the side.
 That side was (and is) usually chips.
 Trust me – nothing pulls a tuna sandwich together better than a few salty crunchy chips placed between tuna and bread.

 YOU CAN TUNE A PIANO, BUT YOU CAN’T TUNA MELT

 Tuna salad, BBQ potato chips, provolone & pecorino on grilled sourdough bread

 Tuna salad (see recipe below)

 BBQ potato chips